ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 poetry install
 ```

 4. Activate the virtualenv.
-Within the virtualenv, hammer is installed and you can access its scripts defined in
+Within the virtualenv, Hammer is installed and you can access its scripts defined in
     `pyproject.toml` (in `[tool.poetry.scripts]`)

 ```shell